Multimode Purcell Filter for Superconducting-Qubit Reset and Readout with Intrinsic Purcell Protection: intrinsic Purcell protection

 The $T_1$ bound limited by the Purcell effect can be calculated as \cite{esteveEffectArbitraryDissipative1986,houckControllingSpontaneousEmission2008}

 where $C_q$ is the qubit capacitance, and $Y(\omega_q)$ is the admittance of the external electromagnetic environment as seen by the qubit.
 The role of the Purcell protection can be interpreted as a modification of the $Y(\omega_q)$.
-We calculate the Purcell-limited relaxation times $T_p$ for the case with and without the intrinsic Purcell protection using Eq.~(\ref{eq:tp}) (see Appendix~\ref{sec_simulTp} for details), and the results are depicted in Fig.~\ref{fig_pfpro}(b) and (c).
-We first focus on the result shown in Fig.~\ref{fig_pfpro}(b), which shows that we achieve a Purcell-limited relaxation time $T_p$ exceeding 1 ms over a bandwidth of 800 MHz (from 4.56 GHz to 5.39 GHz), and the $T_p$ can be extended to over 1 s if the frequency of the protective notch coincides with the qubit transition frequency $\omega_{eg}/2\pi$.
-This is a great enhancement compared to the situation without intrinsic Purcell protection, where the $T_p$ is all below 30 $\mu$s from 4.5 GHz to 5.5 GHz.
+We simulate the Purcell-limited relaxation times $T_p$ for the case with and without the intrinsic Purcell protection using Eq.~(\ref{eq:tp}) (see Appendix~\ref{sec_simulTp} for details), and the results are depicted in Fig.~\ref{fig_pfpro}(b) and (c).
+Analytical predictions derived from the model in Appendix~\ref{sec_notchfilterEq} are plotted for comparison.
+We first focus on the result shown in Fig.~\ref{fig_pfpro}(b).
+The numerical simulation reveals a pronounced $T_p$ peak at approximately 5 GHz, which is well captured by the analytical model.
+This $T_p$ peak yields a Purcell-limited relaxation time $T_p$ exceeding 1 ms over a bandwidth of nearly 800 MHz (from 4.59 GHz to 5.37 GHz).
+This is a great enhancement compared to the situation without intrinsic Purcell protection, where the $T_p$ is all below 30~$\mu$s from 4.5 GHz to 5.5 GHz.
 Note that apart from the peak around 5 GHz generated by the $\lambda_q/4$ stub, $T_p$ also exhibits an additional peak at approximately 6 GHz (see Fig.~\ref{fig_pfpro}(b)).
 This $T_p$ peak is formed by the interference between the $C_{qr}-C_{fr}$ path and the $C_{qf}$ path \cite{bronnReducingSpontaneousEmission2015}, which can also be used to construct additional Purcell protection.
+Since the readout resonator and the $C_{qr}-C_{fr}$ coupling path are not included in the simplified model shown in Appendix~\ref{sec_notchfilterEq}, this additional $T_p$ peak is absent in the analytical prediction.